Autonomous Closed-Loop Agent Workflows with Signadot & Codex

 Testing local microservice changes against a shared Kubernetes cluster often involves a mess of kubectl port-forward commands, brittle mocks, or waiting for CI/CD pipelines just to verify a one-line change.

-In this tutorial, we will establish an autonomous closed-loop workflow using Signadot and Codex (the OpenAI CLI coding agent).
-By installing the Signadot MCP (Model Context Protocol) server, you give Codex an objective and a concrete exit condition (the verifier script, scripts/verify-route-seconds.sh) and ask it to keep iterating until that script exits successfully.
+In this tutorial, we will establish an autonomous closed-loop workflow using Signadot and Codex (the OpenAI CLI coding agent) with two complementary integrations: Signadot MCP, which lets the agent discover clusters, workloads, and sandboxes through the Signadot control plane, and the signadot-validate skill, which drives a repeatable validation loop against real cluster dependencies.
+You give Codex an objective and a concrete exit condition (the verifier script, scripts/verify-route-seconds.sh) and ask it to keep iterating until that script exits successfully.
 Beyond generating code, Codex validates its own work against real cluster dependencies, iterating until a concrete test script passes.
 It will create or reuse a sandbox, run the route service locally, fix either the verification script or the route service code as needed, and retry until the test passes, all without human intervention.

 Step 1: Setup Codex MCP